cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/metadata.rst

 data in the lineage chain is calculated, as described in the :ref:`Developers' Manual <metadata-lineage>`.

 Lineage JSON consists of three main sections:

-- **Relations**
-    Relations section contains information on data accessed by programs.
+- **Relations:** contains information on data accessed by programs.
   Access type can be *read*, *write*, *both*, or *unknown*.
-    It also contains the *runid* of the program that did the access, and any specific *component* of a program that did the access. *Component* of a Flow is a Flowlet.
+  It also contains the *runid* of the program that accessed the data, and the specifics of any *component* of a program that also accessed the data.
+For example, a flowlet is a *component* of a flow.
-- **Data**
-    Data section contains Datasets or Streams that were accessed by programs.
+- **Data:** contains Datasets or Streams that were accessed by programs.
-- **Programs**.
-    Programs section contains information on programs (Flows, Mapreduce, Worker, Spark, etc.) that did the data access.
+- **Programs:** contains information on programs (flows, MapReduce, Spark, workers, etc.) that accessed the data.

 Here is an example, pretty-printed::